Boone Indicators Dashboard

 BIG collected feedback on the Taxonomy of Services from local organizations to make sure services they provide are included and accurately defined.
 The feedback was collected and arranged into a table with responses from BIG on how suggestions were processed.
 This documentopens in a new window will continue to be updated as additional feedback is received and processed by BIG.

 Feedback on the taxonomy will continue and possible changes will be discussed between BIG partners.
-Click hereopens in a new window to provide feedback through the online survey.
+You can provide feedback through BIG’s online surveyopens in a new window.

 Boone Impact Group partners utilize a web-based funding management system, Apricot by Social Solutions, through which proposals for community-based funding must be submitted.
 These instructions are intended to assist organizations in submitting proposals in response to Requests for Proposals (RFPs) issued by the County.